Simple and effective DIY ideas

 Reclaim your work-life balance with these easy DIY projects.

 Our research shows that 75% of Brits are spending much more time at home.
-And about half (46%) said they want to do more DIY during the current lockdown.

-So now’s a good time to spruce up your home and make it a better place to work and play.
+Don't worry, our simple DIY ideas will spruce up your home and make it a better place to work and play.

 READ MORE: Working from home during lockdown

 If you're renting, check with your landlord before making any changes to the walls or fixtures.

 If you’re in a new build, check your agreement to see what you can and can’t do.

 Pinterest and YouTube are your best friends for inspiration and specific advice.